Jack-Naughton/arduino-docs-content/content/hardware/02.uno/carriers/uno-breakout-carrier/datasheet/datasheet.md

 ### Getting Started

-If you want to program your UNO Q to use the UNO Breakout Carrier while offline you need to install the Arduino® App Lab **[1]**.
-To connect the UNO Q to your computer, you will need a USB cable or an insternet connection (Network Mode), which can also provide power to the board.
+If you want to program your UNO Q to use the UNO Breakout Carrier while offline, you need to install the Arduino® App Lab **[1]**.
+To connect the UNO Q to your computer, you will need a USB cable or an internet connection (Network Mode), which can also provide power to the board.

 ### Online Resources